 Another thing I did was loosen her clothes and removed any blankets she had with her.

-I took off my little’s one pants (but left her onesie on) and made sure I kept the diaper on.
-I also turned on the ceiling fan to medium speed to give the room some cool air.
+I took off my daughter’s pants, leaving her bodysuit and diaper on.
+I also turned on the ceiling fan to medium speed, to give the room some ventilation.

-Doing this helped exposed my little one to cool air so that her body temperature can cool down.
+Doing this exposed my daughter to cool air so that her body temperature can cool down.

 4. Boiled Eggs

-The first thing I did was boil 4-5 eggs until it is fully cooked, leave it to cool a little bit (for reasons that I will further explain), and then peel off the egg shell.
+The first thing I did was boil 4-5 eggs until it is fully cooked, leave it to cool a little bit so that it’s warm to the touch, and then peel off the egg shell.

 You can repeat this a few times a day until the spots are no longer there.